Injury Recovery Timeline Calculator

 Recovery Rush mini-game

-This optional arcade mini-game turns the same recovery ideas into a quick reflex challenge.
+This optional recovery mini-game turns the same healing ideas into a quick reflex challenge.
 You control a healing bandage and try to collect good recovery habits while avoiding setbacks.
 Sleep, hydration, and therapy tokens improve your streak.
 Overtraining, late nights, and re-injury hazards drain your health.
 The goal is simple: build the strongest recovery streak before time runs out.
 It is separate from the calculator, but it reinforces the same lesson the formula shows: better recovery habits shorten the road back.

 Score: 0 Time: 45 Streak: 0 Health: 100 Progress: 0%